LacunaOmnibus/MontyLacuna/README.md

 work, but it hasn't been fully tested yet.

 - Captcha
   - Including session persistence between scripts
 - Client
   - Guest
   - Member
 - Empire
 - Inbox
 - Map
 - Stats
 - Body
 - Buildings
   - "all functionality" is a bit of a stretch here.
 The Buildings base class exists, and stub classes exist for all buildings in the game.
 I need to work through those building stubs to make them each do whatever-it-is they're each supposed to do.
   - Existing base classes:
     - Building
-     - All buildings inherit from this (at some level)
+      - All buildings inherit from this
       - SingleStorage
         - Base class for storage buildings for single-type resources (energy, water).
       - MultiStorage
         - Base class for storage buildings for multi-type resources (food, ore).
  - archaeology
  - blackholegenerator
  - development